NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 # Data Upload Walkthrough

 This guide details step-by-step procedures for different aspects of the GDC Data Submission process and how they relate to the GDC Data Model and structure.
 The first sections of this guide break down the submission process and associate each step with the Data Model.
 Additional sections are detailed below for strategies on expediting data submission, using features of the GDC Data Submission Portal, and best practices used by the GDC.

 ## GDC Data Model Basics

 Pictured below is the submittable subset of the GDC Data Model: a roadmap for GDC data submission.
-Each entity type is represented with an oval in the graphic.
+Each oval node in the graphic represents an entity: a logical unit of data related to a specific clinical, biospecimen, or file facet in the GDC.
+An entity includes a set of fields, the associated values, and information about its related node associations.
 All submitted entities require a connection to another entity type, based on the GDC Data Model, and a `submitter_id` as an identifier.
 This walkthrough will go through the submission of different entities.
 The completed (submitted) portion of the entity process will be highlighted in __blue__.

 [![GDC Data Model 1](images/GDC-Data-Model-None.png)](images/GDC-Data-Model-None.png "Click to see the full image.")